ARMmbed/mbed-os-5-docs/docs/bare_metal/mbed2_porting.md

     <span class="tips">**Tip:** You can append `--compile` and fix build issues before running tests with `--run`.</span>

-1. All tests should pass (or be automatically skipped).
+1. All tests should pass (or be automatically skipped), unless the target being ported is ultraconstrained (with 32KB or less of flash memory) - in which case linking may fail for _a few_ tests.
+For example:

+    ARM toolchain:
+    ```
+    Error: L6407E: Sections of aggregate size 0x318 bytes could not fit into .ANY selector(s).
+    ```

+    GCC_ARM toolchain:
+    ```
+    region `FLASH' overflowed by 792 bytes
+    ```

+    Please ignore tests with similar errors.

 Further optimisations for targets with small flash memories:
 - Append `--profile release` to the command above.
 Use of the release profile helps keep some tests within the size limit.